ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/backend-customization.md

 There are several ways to create a policy.

-- Using the CLI `strapi generate:policy isAuthenticated`.<br>Read the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md) for more information.
+- Using the CLI `strapi generate:policy isAuthenticated`.<br>Read the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md) 了解详情.
 - Manually create a JavaScript file named `isAuthenticated.js` in `./config/policies/`.

 **Path —** `./config/policies/isAuthenticated.js`.